MVSharp/mvsharp.github.io/src/content/posts/Migration_From_Soap_To_Restful_By_RE/part3.md

 ---
-title: Extracting DbContext and Stored Procedures- Migrate Old Large C# System By Using Reverse Engineering Techie (Part 3)
+title: Extracting DbContext and Stored Procedures- Migrate Old Large C# System By Using Reverse Engineering Techniques (Part 3)
 published: 2025-07-24
 description: How do we know what api calls what store procedures? this section we provide ideas to arhieve this automation using dnlib.
 image: "./banner.png"